simplana/SitioWebNovedades/supabase/functions/README.md

 **Usage:** Configure this URL in your Paguelo Fácil dashboard as the webhook endpoint.

+**Security Note:**
+- ⚠️ **TODO**: Webhook signature validation needs to be implemented when Paguelo Fácil provides official documentation
+- Currently accepting webhooks in backend only (no frontend exposure)
+- Future implementation will use `PAGUELO_FACIL_WEBHOOK_SECRET` environment variable for HMAC signature validation

 ## Environment Variables

 These functions require the following environment variables to be configured in **Supabase Dashboard**: